-The need to dominate can be passed down through generations, this needs to be broken and stopped now.
+The need to dominate can be passed down from generation to generation, and this needs to be broken and stopped now.

-When children are raised with narcissistic Coercive controlling parents or parent, they either become, the lost child, the scapegoat or the golden child, whichever they fall under, they can either grow up to people please, never knowing who they truly are and ending up with one narcissistic partner after another, or becoming narcissistic themselves, some do grow to form a healthy love for themselves and go on to form healthy relationships.
-All who’ve lived through it and started to recognise this can heal and recover to go on and form healthy friendships and relationships.
+When children are raised with narcissistic Coercive controlling parents or parent, they either become, the lost child, the scapegoat or the golden child, whichever they fall under, they can either grow up to people please, never knowing who they indeed truly are and ending up with one narcissistic partner after another, or becoming narcissistic themselves, some do grow to form a healthy love for themselves and go on to build healthy relationships.
+All who’ve lived through it and started to recognise this can heal and recover and move on forming healthy friendships and relationships.

 The abuser will often state they can not control themselves, things like.
 “You know what I’m like in the morning.
 You know what I’m like after a drink.”
 Again putting the blame subtly onto you, the abuser is actually deeply insecure so wants to dominate and control to make themselves feel better within themselves.